What Will Happen to R22 and How it Affects You

 Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
 It’s usually just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s wise to discuss pricing choices with your HVAC provider if you’re concerned about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
-To reduce the chances of an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
-If you’re considering that route as well, then you’re in good company!
+It’s smart to discuss pricing offers with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
+To reduce the chances of an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old AC before it doesn’t work.
+If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe